NS-unina/SCASS/AttackerNode/README.md

 ![Reverse Shell](https://github.com/NS-unina/SCASS/blob/master/AttackerNode/images/reverse.png "Figure: Reverse Shell")

 To progress further along the attack path, the attacker must perform pivoting to reach the I-Gateway.
 Indeed, this device is typically unreachable from the SCADA Network.
 However, by compromising the General-PLC, the attacker can bypass these restrictions and establish a connection to the I-Gateway using port forwarding techniques.
+It is worth noting that the shell upgrade has already been performed.
+For those interested in understanding how to execute the shell upgrade, detailed guidance can be found [this link](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/).

 ![Tool Download](https://github.com/NS-unina/SCASS/blob/master/AttackerNode/images/download.png "Figure: Tool Download")